Shared Nothing v.s. Shared Disk Architectures: An Independent View

 - Do you require extreme scalability (10+ machines)?

 To look into this issue a little further there are three papers that are particularly good.
 The first is the seminal work of Michael Stonbraker back in the early 80’s.
 Michael was one of the original Shared Nothing evangelists.
-His paper The Case For Shared Nothing still makes good reading, even if it does skip some of the more detailed issues.
+His paper The Case For Shared Nothing still makes good reading, even if it does skip some issues.

 The next two are both excellent, but they are both biased in their own way.
 The first is Shared-Disk vs. Shared Nothing by the makers of ScaleDB – a Shared Disk database.
 It eloquently makes the case for Shared Disk and enumerates the downsides of Shared Nothing.
 However the treatment is biased towards the vendors chosen technology.